cardillan/mindcode/doc/syntax/SYNTAX.markdown

 A file added though a `require` statement can also use a `require` statement.
 Circular dependencies between files are resolved, and each file is compiled only once.

-In the web application, the `require` statement can only be used to import system libraries, or source code contained in string values within a [Schemacode file](SCHEMACODE.markdown).
+In the web application, the `require` statement can only be used to import system libraries or source code contained in string values within a [Schemacode file](SCHEMACODE.markdown).
 Using the statement with external files is not supported.

 In the command-line tool, using the `require` statement with external files is analogous to the [`--append` command-line argument](TOOLS-CMDLINE.markdown#additional-input-files).